pretix/pretix-docs/docs/topics/vouchers.md

 ### Reserving tickets

-You can use vouchers to ensure that a certain group of people gains access to an event, for example, guests invited to a concert by the performing artists.
+You can use vouchers to reserve products from a quota.
+This is useful if you need to ensure that a certain group of people gains access to your event, for example, guests invited to a concert by the performing artists.
 Navigate to :navpath:Your Event → :fontawesome-solid-tags: Vouchers:, click the :btn-icon:fontawesome-solid-plus: Create multiple new vouchers: button, and set the number of codes to generate one voucher per member of the group in question.

 Optionally, you may choose a descriptive prefix such as "GUEST-LIST-".